Anatomy of the Lip: Muscles, Nerves, Arteries, & Function

 Summary Card

-A composite soft tissue structure innervated by branches of the facial nerve and trigeminal nerve, and supplied by labial arteries.
+A composite soft tissue structure innervated by branches of the facial nerve and trigeminal nerve, supplied by labial arteries.

-A specific set of landmarks includes the vermillion border, cupid's bow, philtrum, wet-dry mucosa, white roll, tubercle and commissure.
+A specific set of landmarks includes the vermillion border, cupid's bow, philtrum, wet-dry mucosa, white roll, tubercle, and commissure.

-The aesthetic subunits of the lip can be described as upper lateral, philtrum, lower lip, chin and cheek.
+The aesthetic subunits of the lip can be described as upper lateral, philtrum, lower lip, chin, and cheek.

 Muscles of the Lip